In this article, I am going to share ways to improve trading focus by organizing.

 PHASE 3 – Organize your time for maximum productivity

-15. Make appointments with yourself to take advantage of the natural ebb and flow of energy.
+15. Make appointments with yourself to take advantage of the natural ebb and flow of energy for your trading focus.
 For example, batch trivial tasks after lunch when your energy is likely to be low.
 Set a calendar reminder.

 16. Do the hardest and most important task of the day in the early morning when energy is high, and before interruptions have a chance to find you.